text21/Rewind/docs/docs/installation.md

 ## Or Install RBXM

-1. Download the latest release from GitHub
+1. Download the latest release: [RewindRelease.rbxm](https://github.com/text21/Rewind/raw/main/docs/RobloxBuilds/RewindRelease.rbxm)
-2. Place the `Rewind` folder in `ReplicatedStorage`
+2. Insert the RBXM file into `ReplicatedStorage` in Roblox Studio
-3. Install RBXM File:
+3. Done!
+The module is ready to use

 ## Dependencies